LanguageStructure/bororo-morph-analyzer/README.md

 # Bororo Morphological Analyzer

-This repository contains a slot-based morphological analyzer for the Bororo language, built using Conditional Random Fields (CRFs) trained on Universal Dependencies-style annotated corpora.
+This repository contains a slot-based morphological analyzer for the Bororo language, built using Conditional Random Fields (CRFs) trained on the Bororo Universal Dependencies Treebank.

 ## Features